Rafael-Baltazar/bombermanCmov/README.md

 pt.ist.utl.cmov.wifidirect
 - Download link: http://homepages.gsd.inesc-id.pt/~wiki/courses/cmov1314/lab05/ in Exercise II, wdsim-20140330.tgz
-- Then, import the Sim Wifi P2p API project to eclipse.
+- Then, import the CMov-SimWifiP2P-API project to eclipse.
-- Finally, change bombermanCmov's project properties->Android->Libs and add the previously imported appcompat_v7_2.
+- Finally, change bombermanCmov's project properties->Android->Libs and add the previously imported CMov-SimWifiP2P-API.
+- If you get a jar mismatch error (bombermanCmov can't find the appcompat_v7_2 anymore), replace the android-support-v4.jar of the CMov-SimWifiP2P-API with the android-support-v4.jar of the bombermanCmov project.